Land Policy: Sector Results Profile

 Thailand: A series of three IBRD-financed land titling projects, approved in 1984, 1990 and 1994, helped the government produce over 5 million title deeds, directly benefitting an estimated 20 million people (approximately one-third of the national population at the time).
 The Thailand experience has been the object of considerable research, and aspects of the program have served as a model for land administration programs throughout the world.
 Research findings confirm the importance of secure land tenure for improving access to credit and as incentives to invest.
 These findings also emphasize the importance of having complementary credit programs be available and accessible, in order to achieve these results.

-Armenia: The Title Registration Project (FY99) promoted private sector development by implementing a transparent, parcel-based, easily accessible and reliable registration system for land and other immovable property.
+Armenia: Under the Title Registration Project (FY99), IDA promoted private sector development by implementing a transparent, parcel-based, easily accessible and reliable registration system for land and other immovable property.
 Almost all of the country's 2.5 million privately owned land parcels and buildings were surveyed, and about 1 million property records were stored in a central database.

 Improving post-disaster recovery: